CURE Frequently Asked Questions

 Presenting at CURE

-After checking-in, you will locate your assigned presenter area where your poster will be displayed on a partition wall.
-Conference attendees, including faculty, staff, community members, and judges will circulate throughout the conference rooms and ask questions about your work.
-You should be prepared with an elevator pitch to share with the judges and any other conference attendees interested in your project/research.
+Conference attendees, including faculty, staff, community members, and judges will circulate throughout the presentations and engage in conversation with you about your project.
+You should be prepared with an elevator pitch and be present during your entire designated presentation time slot.

 Awards